DeltaRCM/pyDeltaRCM/docs/source/info/hydrodynamics.rst

 See [1]_ and [2]_ for a complete description of hydrodynamic assumptions in the DeltaRCM model.
 In this documentation, we focus on the details of *model implementation*, rather than *model design*.

+The water routing operations are orchestrated by :obj:`~water_tools.route_water`; the following sections narrate the sequence of events within a single call of this method.

 Routing individual water parcels
 ================================